25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 12. Giamarese Farm & Orchards – Fresh Ponds Rd, NJ

-There is a greenhouse growing bedding plants, herbs, vegetables, etc. Christmas trees (choose and cut) and hanging baskets are also offered for sale.
+There is a greenhouse where bedding plants, herbs, vegetables, etc., are grown.
+Christmas trees (choose and cut) and hanging baskets are also offered for sale.

 PYO crops, including strawberries, peaches, peas, Greens, pumpkins, and apples, are available.
 Visitors enjoy educational hayrides, seasonal events, harvest weekends, and volunteer gleanings at the farm.

-Giamarese Farm & Orchards organizes gleanings for school and charity groups.
-They also support the “Farmer Against Hunger” movement.
-Giamarese Farm & Orchards is 0.2 mi (3 minutes approx) from Biondo Contracting.
+Giamarese Farm & Orchards organizes gleanings for school and charity groups and supports the “Farmer Against Hunger” movement.

 Read Strawberry Picking Farms in New York